7/7/22

 care specific to this habit because they may

-recommend further attention than standard
+further attention than standard

 toothpaste and the bi-yearly cleaning.